metacpan/metacpan-cpan-extracted/distros/A/App-rmspaces/README.md

 ## rmspaces

 This is a simple script to remove those anoying, lame, awful spaces from file names.
-Just add it to your PATH and run `rmspaces FILENAME`.
+Just run `rmspaces FILENAME`.

 Note that it could also be used to change multiple file names by using the --target and the --separator arguments.
 For example, if you have